tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

     ...
 }
 ```

 ![Playback actions]({filename}/images/guide/playback_actions.png)

-To handle playback actions, it is neccessary to connect to Actions::ActionActivated signal.
+To handle playback actions defined in an enumeration [PlayerAction](apiref>Nuvola.PlayerAction),
+it is necessary to connect to [Actions::ActionActivated signal](apiref>Nuvola.Actions%3A%3AActionActivated).
-This signal is emitted for every UI action, not only for player actions.
+You can use a convenient function [Nuvola.clickOnElement()](apiref>Nuvola.clickOnElement) to
+simulate clicking.

 ```js
 var PlayerAction = Nuvola.PlayerAction;